-I do know this: The older your students, the easier timelines are; but it is so very helpful to younger students, that I'd recommend starting at any time.
+I do know this: The older your students, the easier timelines are; but it is also very helpful to younger students.
+I'd recommend starting at any time.
 I sure hope my grandchildren start early.

 A few dates at a time are not much effort for children to place once their timelines are made or in this case printed.
-You just have to help a bit more.
+You may have to help them place the names and dates.

 Did we lose one?
 Did we have to make new ones or reprint?

 3. Print single sided as this can make using the seven pages less confusing and able to be laid out in a single line almost six feet long.